lostcarpark/conclar/README.md

 * `NAVIGATION.INFO`: Label for the Information menu link.
 * `NAVIGATION.EXTRA`: An array of extra menu links.
 Each entry should take the form: `{ "LABEL": "Octocon Home", "URL": "https://octocon.com" }`.
 To have no extra links, set to `"EXTRA": []` or delete `EXTRA` entry altogether.
 * `TAGS.SEPARATE`: An array of tag prefixes to separate into individual drop-downs.
 Tags should be specified as follows: `{ "PREFIX": "type", "PLACEHOLDER": "Select type" }`.
+* `LINKS.MEETING`: Text to display on meeting links.
+* `LINKS.RECORDING`: Text to display on recording links.
 * `LOCAL_TIME.CHECKBOX_LABEL`: Label for the "Show Local Time" checkbox.
 * `LOCAL_TIME.NOTICE`: Label for notie telling users how local time displayed.
 * `LOCAL_TIME.PREV_DAY`: Label appended to local time if local time is before start of advertised day.